VirtoCommerce/vc-docs/platform/developer-guide/docs/Platform-Manager/Extensibility-Points/extending-grid-columns.md

 ...
 ```

-This will allow you to add a column that will be always available.
+This allows you to add a column that will always be available.